Powerlearnproject/se-day1-assignment-LynSD/README.md

 Software Engineering Day1 Assignment

 #Part 1: Introduction to Software Engineering
+test-name: Quiz 1
 Which of the following best describes software engineering?
-b) The process of designing, developing, and maintaining software

-Explain what software engineering is and discuss its importance in the technology industry.
+  b) The process of designing, developing, and maintaining software Explain what software engineering is and discuss its importance in the technology industry.
 -Software engineering is the process of designing, developing, and maintaining software..
 -Software engineering is important in the technology industry by creating applicatoions that improve quality, time efficiency, budget and also improving human lives.